darkobits/chex/README.md

 **But wait, there's more!**

-Chex will also attach `version` and 'rawVersion` properties to the value it returns, which you can use for debugging/reporting:
+Chex will also attach `version` and `rawVersion` properties to the value it returns, which you can use for debugging/reporting:

 ```ts